mctools/mcpl/usage_cmdline.md

-The settings and per-particle storage requirements of the resulting file will automatically be adapted to be such that particles from all the input files can be safely represented (e.g. if just one file use double-precision storage, the new file will as well).
+The settings and per-particle storage requirements of the resulting file will automatically be adapted to be such that particles from all the input files can be safely represented.
+For example, even if just one input file use double-precision storage for its particles, the merged output file will use double-precision for all of its particles.

 Due to the loss of meta-data, the usage of the `--forcemerge` option should be considered as a last-resort only and is in general not recommended.